rmraya/XLIFFManager/README.md

 Version | Comment | Release Date
 --------|---------|-------------
+1.4.1 | Improved performance generating XLIFF 2.0 with embedded skeleton; wait for server to be ready befor opening UI | July 26, 2019
-1.4.0 | Added option to automatically open translated files, allowed selection of default SRX file | July 17, 2019 1.3.3 | Updated to OpenXLIFF Filters 1.3.3 | July 5, 2019
+1.4.0 | Added option to automatically open translated files; allowed selection of default SRX file | July 17, 2019 1.3.3 | Updated to OpenXLIFF Filters 1.3.3 | July 5, 2019
 1.3.2 | Implemented check for updates | May 5, 2019
 1.3.1 | Updated to OpenXLIFF Filters 1.3.1 | April 30, 2019